Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 ## Node.js

-Node.js, launched in 2009, revolutionized server-side programming by allowing developers to use JavaScript outside the browser.
-It has a great ecosystem, enormous community and is proven and stable.
+Launched in 2009, Node.js revolutionized server-side programming by allowing developers to use JavaScript outside of the browser.
+It boasts a robust ecosystem, a vast community, and is proven and stable.
 Provides LTS builds for large scale applications.
 Built on the V8 JavaScript engine. [(wikipedia)](https://en.wikipedia.org/wiki/Node.js)

 ### Features

-Node.js has been the backbone of server-side JavaScript development for years, and do support most thinkable features through third party tools.
-If we focus on built in tools and compatibility with Web APIs, it is's starting to fall behind the competition.
+For years, Node.js has been the backbone of server-side JavaScript development, supporting a myriad of features through third-party tools.
+If we focus on built-in tools and compatibility with Web APIs, it is starting to fall behind the competition.

 ### Ease of Use

-Due to the lack of built in tools, Node.js has a steeper learning curve for beginners but offers immense power and flexibility in return.
+Due to the lack of built-in tools, Node.js has a steeper learning curve for beginners but offers immense power and flexibility in return.
 The extensive documentation, tutorials, and community support available make it easier to overcome challenges.

 ### Security